ranierjardim/api_mocker_gateway/PRIVACY.md

-This app doesn't ANY user info or request made into.
+This app doesn't get or fetch ANY user info or request made into.